Newsletter

 Labour and Employment

-Note: Please be aware that all information provided in this letter was taken from open sources.
-Neither ALRUD Law Firm, nor the author of this letter bear any liability for consequences of any decisions made in reliance upon this information.
+Note: please be aware that all information provided in this letter is based on an analysis of publicly available information as well as our understanding and interpretation of legislation and law enforcement practices.
+Neither ALRUD Law Firm nor the authors of this letter bear any liability for the consequences of any decisions made in reliance upon this information.

 If you have any questions, please, do not hesitate to contact us.